sayanrup/HTML_Auditor_Agent/README.md

 - **AI Audit** — uses an LLM (via [OpenRouter](https://openrouter.ai) or a compatible endpoint) to reason deeply about the HTML
 - **Rule-based Audit** — fully deterministic, no API key required

+To run, Download the project and run the HTML file.
 ---

 ## Features